 Huge blocks of ice regularly break off the glacier, Breiðamerkurjökull, and large icebergs float on the lagoon.
 The lagoon is not very wide but it is up to 250 meters deep which makes it the deepest lake in Iceland.

-The dramatic Black Diamond Beach at Jökulsárlón is almost as famous as the Ice Lagoon itself, and offers the incredible sight of a procession of blue and white icebergs gliding silently along as they go to meet their final destiny in the wild waves of the Atlantic Ocean.
+The dramatic Black Diamond Beach at Jökulsárlón is almost as famous as the Ice Lagoon itself and offers the incredible sight of a procession of blue and white icebergs gliding silently along as they go to meet their final destiny in the wild waves of the Atlantic Ocean.

-Dettifoss Waterfall & Sellfoss Waterfall
+Dettifoss Waterfall & Selfoss Waterfall

-Due to its remote location and the poor condition of the roads that lead to them, some people choose not to include Dettifoss and Sellfoss on their route through Iceland, but we think it’s worth the poor road to see the spectacle of the thundering water cascading into the canyon.
+Due to its remote location and the poor condition of the roads that lead to them, some people choose not to include Dettifoss and Selfoss on their route through Iceland, but we think it’s worth the poor road to see the spectacle of the thundering water cascading into the canyon.

 It will take around 25 minutes to Dettifoss Parking (West) along Route 862, from the Ring Road.
 The road is semi-paved and usually open from June to the end of September.

 Route 844 is usually open from the end of May to the beginning of October, and you need an off-road vehicle for this route.
-It will take around 40 mintes to get to Dettifiss Parking (East) from the Ring Road.
+It will take around 40 minutes to get to Dettifiss Parking (East) from the Ring Road.

 Mývatn Nature Baths